-Injectable drugs administered by a provider in a healthcare setting are not covered under the pharmacy benefit.
-Prior authorizations for these drugs can be obtained through the utilization management processes detailed in the previous section.
+Most drugs administered by a provider in a healthcare setting are not covered under the pharmacy benefit.
+Please check the PDL for those covered under the pharmacy benefit.
+Prior authorizations for those drugs not covered under the pharmacy benefit can be obtained through the utilization management processes detailed in the previous section.

-Working With the Pharmacy Benefits Manager (PBM)
+Working With the Pharmacy Benefit Manager (PBM)

-Arkansas Total Care works with a pharmacy benefits manager (PBM) to administer retail pharmacy benefits.
+Arkansas Total Care works with a PBM to administer retail pharmacy benefits.
 Certain drugs require prior authorization to be approved for payment by Arkansas Total Care.